matyalatte/UE4-DDS-Tools/docs/README.md

 is a texture converter developed by Microsoft.
 It's the best DDS converter as far as I know.
 And [Texconv-Custom-DLL](https://github.com/matyalatte/Texconv-Custom-DLL) is a cross-platform implementation I made.
-The official Texconv only supports Windows but you can use it on Unix systems.
+The official Texconv only supports Windows but you can use it on other platforms.

 ### Simple-Command-Runner